3 Questions to ask before hiring a PR Agency

 - ‘What are your needs?’

 If one goes to a car dealer and asks for the best car, the dealer will surely ask for their needs and preferences to suggest one for them.
 So, calmly think what exactly your company needs at the moment?
 If there is a great internal marketing team working with you, then you might just need PR professionals to handle some special projects only.
-Around 70 percent of PR firms in Delhi are full-service organisations, and only some have the potential to specialise in certain areas.
+Around 70 percent of PR firms in Delhi are full-service organizations, and only some have the potential to specialise in certain areas.
 So, before going on a hunt to find the best PR Agency in Delhi, it’s better to perform an internal evaluation and recognise your needs.

 - ‘What is your financial capability?’